Pandoors/First-Semester-Algorithms/README.md

 All written in Cpp.
- Some of them are still under production c: escriptions and comments will be in English soon.
+ Some of them are still under production c:
+Descriptions and comments will be in English soon.